 - 34. The Licensing Act 2003 prescribes the consultation process.
 It provides details of who the Licensing Authority can consult with on each type of application.
 Some applications do not go out to public consultation but are reviewed by relevant responsible authorities. - 35.
 The Licensing Authority will advertise all new premises licence and club premises certificate applications and applications to vary or review existing licences on the Licensing Authority website. - 36.
 The grant of a licence could have a significant impact on the lives or businesses of those living or working in the area around the premises for which a licence is sought.
-It is only right, therefore, that all those likely to be affected by an application are made aware of it and of the opportunity to make representations.

-- 37. Any person, body, business or responsible authority is able to make a representation, either in support or objection, of an advertised application. - 38.
+It is only right, therefore, that all those likely to be affected by an application are made aware of it and of the opportunity to make representations. - 37.
+Any person, body, business or responsible authority is able to make a representation, either in support or objection, of an advertised application. - 38.
 Representations must be relevant.
 To be relevant the representation will need to show what the impact these proposed activities will have on at least one of the four licensing objectives. - 39.
-Representations must be as detailed as possible so that any issues can be considered and addressed appropriately by the applicant. - 40.
-Representations based on vague references to what may or may not happen if the licence is granted, will almost certainly be considered 'frivolous' and not be considered relevant. - 41.
-A representation submitted based on local competition would not be relevant and may be considered 'vexatious' by the Licensing Authority and therefore not accepted. - 42.
-Representations that are founded in whole or in part on stereotypical comments that are based on nothing more than the race, religion, sex or sexuality of any group of people will be treated as vexatious and not considered relevant representations. - 43.
+Representations based on vague references to what may or may not happen if the licence is granted, will almost certainly be considered 'frivolous' and not be considered relevant. - 40.
+A representation submitted based on local competition would not be relevant and may be considered 'vexatious' by the Licensing Authority and therefore not accepted. - 41.
+Representations that are founded in whole or in part on stereotypical comments that are based on nothing more than the race, religion, sex or sexuality of any group of people will be treated as vexatious and not considered relevant representations. - 42.
 The Licensing Authority will review every representation on its own merit and come to a balanced decision as to the relevance of it.